conan-io/conan-io.github.io/_posts/2019-03-11-New-conan-release-1-13.markdown

 chat/0.1@user/testing: Generated conanbuildinfo.txt
 ```

-Take a look at the [workspaces documentation](https://docs.conan.io/en/latest/developing_packages/workspaces.html) things like changing the
+Take a look at the [workspaces documentation](https://docs.conan.io/en/latest/developing_packages/workspaces.html) to learn more things like
-layout of packages, having more than one root or how to use multi configuration (Release/Debug) packages.
+changing the layout of packages, having more than one root or how to use multi configuration (Release/Debug) packages.

 ----
 <br>